cmaxw/devchat-eleventy/src/dev-rev/ces-2019-lapscreen.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: jZ6whd2VoAc
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=jZ6whd2VoAc Charles is at CES 2019 and talks to Lapscreen about their portable monitors.
+Charles is at CES 2019 and talks to Lapscreen about their portable monitors.